Malygos Druid Play Strategy

 Remember you can use Alexstrasza on yourself to heal to fifteen.
 While this version plans to play Malygos before comboing, against aggro the first Malygos will often stick, so if you’re presented with a safe opportunity to jam it onto the field it’s usually a good idea even if you don’t have Floop to follow it up (the Swipe next turn will clear most boards).
 Floop can be played either on curve or after an Arcane Tyrant to grab some tempo against aggro.

 VS Control Decks

 Against other combo decks like Shudderwock Shaman or the mirror, Naturalize is a great tool to ruin the opposing game-plan.
 Against Shudderwock Shaman it can be helpful to leave their Mana Tide Totem out to make them more susceptible to this.
-In the mirror, save it for after they’ve played Ultimate Infestation – when they hand is nearly full (9 cards after UI is common), dropping 2x Naturalize can often be a way to win the match by burning their win condition.

 Hold onto your Branching Paths if you can, this card can be an over-costed Savage Roar and that will win more games than you think.
 This isn’t to say you shouldn’t use them to draw if you have no better option but don’t toss them away for armor without a good reason.
 Considering your opponent will be removing your weapon most games Branching Paths is a good way to make up some of that damage.